If you are interested in RC racing but don’t know where to start, this guide will hopefully help you on your way.

 Your fellow club members will be able to give good advice on batteries.
 A higher capacity will be more useful for racing, because you can often get two races out of one charge.

-It is often said that tires are 80% of set up, so getting these right is absolutely vital if you want to be competitive.
+It is often said that tires are the most important part of set up, so getting these right is absolutely vital if you want to be competitive.

-Tires need an article all of their own, but the main thing to note is that you will need to find out from club members what is commonly used at the track.
-Alternatively, experiment with different tires to see what works well on the track you are racing on.
-You may not notice much difference, but, after enough practice, checking your consistent lap times will tell you what tire is better.
+Alternatively, experiment with what you already have to see what works.
+As a beginner you may not notice much difference, but, after enough practice, checking your consistent lap times will tell you what is better.

 Grip conditions can change drastically from day to day, and even throughout the day as the temperature or humidity change.
 If you don’t have enough grip, you’ll be spinning out and slow getting around the track.
 Too much grip and the car may roll over (grip or traction roll) – also costing you lots of time.